ArrigoCoen/Faculty_schedule_simulation/06 Grading skeletons/README.md

 5. **Classes without a teacher:** The grade is reduce in one for each teacher that can give a class that has positive number of students in _mat\_students\_sim\_aux_.

 In the next figure we can see the heatmap of the division of the matrix _mat\_students\_sim\_aux_ divided by _mat\_students\_sim_.
 The white means that the entry (i,j) of _mat\_students\_sim_ is a zero so _NaN's_ or _infinity_ are generated in the division.
-If the color blue is darker it means it's a positive number, which belongs to the number of students over the needed.
-If the color is lighter it means a negative number, which belongs to the number of students under the needed.
+If the color blue is darker it means it's a number closer to _Inf_.
+If the color is lighter it means the number is closer to _-Inf_.
+The negative numbers belong to the number of students over the needed, the  positive numbers belong to the number of students under the needs.

 ![mat_demanda_aux_divided_by_mat_demanda_alumnos](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_mat_demanda_aux_divided_by_mat_demanda_alumnos.png)